 HOW TO CONTACT US

-Anyone with information regarding wrongdoing in UNFPA’s programmes is encouraged to contact DOS.
-DOS considers all reports and takes all allegations seriously.
+Anyone with information regarding wrongdoing in UNFPA’s programmes is encouraged to contact OAIS.
+OAIS considers all reports and takes all allegations seriously.
 With the exception of allegations regarding workplace harassment and abuse of authority, reports can also be made anonymously.

-Individuals wishing to contact DOS, may do so confidentially through one of the following reporting tools:
+Individuals wishing to contact OAIS, may do so confidentially through one of the following reporting tools:

 - Investigation hotline

 - Mail to the address below

 OAIS investigations are performed in confidence to safeguard the integrity of the process and protect the rights of those involved.
 To the extent possible, identities of complainants and witnesses are treated confidentially and only disclosed to those with a legitimate need to know.